-The PZJA is supported by four government agencies (known as 'PZJA agencies'): AFMA, the Commonwealth Department of Agriculture, Water and the Environment (DAWE), the Queensland Department of Agriculture and Fisheries and the TSRA.
+The PZJA is supported by four government agencies (known as 'PZJA agencies'): AFMA, the Commonwealth Department of Agriculture, Fisheries and Forestry (DAFF), the Queensland Department of Agriculture and Fisheries and the TSRA.
 AFMA is responsible for providing day to day fisheries management services for the PZJA including compliance and licencing.
 Accordingly, the PZJA has delegated to AFMA its powers and functions in relation to the granting of Treaty endorsement licences.
 AFMA undertakes its delegated functions in consultation with PZJA agencies.